jairus-m/dbt-fusion-devcontainer/README.md

 A development container template for dbt projects that use the new fusion engine with additional tools and configurations.

+## Requirements
+- Docker Desktop
+- VS Code with Dev Containers (or Remote Explorer) extension
+- A `dbt-fusion` project that parses and compiles succesfully!

 ## Features
 - Official dbt VS Code Extension (also compatible with Cursor)
 - Base Python development environment / tools